 Each of us is guilty of searching for some time management tips but not implementing them sooner in our lives.
 Whether you’re working from home or remotely, the importance of time management cannot be ignored in your overall productivity.

 Time management was already a challenge during normal times.
 The pandemic has amplified the difficulties to multiple folds.
-Time management for students is difficult because you have no routine and discipline left in your life.
+Time management for students is difficult because they have no routine and discipline left in their life.
 Time management for employees is difficult because there is no separation between personal and professional anymore.

 Thus, I am sharing some tried, tested, and effective time management tips for you to help you scale your productivity and gain back the control you lack in your life.